developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 ### I. Generate a private key

+Before beginning, open a command-prompt window and navigate to the folder containing OpenSSL.

 1. At a command prompt, enter the following command to instruct OpenSSL to generate an RSA Private Key:

-        :::XML
+        :::terminal
         genrsa -des3 -out server.key 1024

 2. A prompt appears asking for a pass phrase.
-Enter any pass phrase and record it for later reference.
+Create and **enter a pass phrase** (and record it for later reference).

-c) The server.key is generated; this is required later in the procedure. ( type “start .” from the command prompt to go to default location where server.key is generated)
+3. The server.key is generated; this is required later in the procedure. ( type “start .” from the command prompt to go to default location where server.key is generated)

  and Certificate Signing Request (CSR)